 In Florida, golf is a year-round activity.
 It’s one of the reasons so many people flock here in the winter months.
 Who doesn’t love a tee time in February?

-We’re highlighting some of the best golf courses in Lakewood Ranch today.
+We’re highlighting some of the best Lakewood Ranch golf courses today.

 What makes Lakewood Ranch such a special place for golf?

 Lakewood Ranch is one of the most celebrated and sought-after master-planned communities in the country.
 It covers more than 30,000 acres and 50 miles outside of Sarasota, near Florida’s Gulf of Mexico coast.
 The multi-generational neighborhoods and 55+ communities provide a residential sanctuary that’s just minutes from shops, restaurants, entertainment, and recreation.
 Full-time residents and part-time visitors enjoy clubhouses, fitness centers, pools, pickleball, tennis, and miles of trails and parks.

 There’s also a lot of golf.

 There are five Lakewood Ranch golf courses in the community alone, and then visitors have another 82 golf courses to play that are less than half an hour from Lakewood Ranch, including 42 public courses, six municipal courses, four plantation courses, and 29 private courses.

 Let’s take a look at the golf courses you don’t want to miss when visiting Lakewood Ranch, Florida.

 1. The Ritz-Carlton Members Golf Club – Lakewood Ranch, FL